We already know that all big companies and agencies work through collaboration.

 Understanding the formal nature of this document, planning and strategizing way before is really important.
 Let’s learn how to successfully write a win-win Grant Proposal!

 Step 1.
-Cover Letter
+Write a Strong Cover Letter

 Think of your cover letter as the ice breaker.